learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/making-our-own-types-and-typeclasses.md

 If the element in the root node is what we're looking for, great!
 If it's not, what then?
 Well, we can take advantage of knowing that all the left elements are smaller than the root node.
-So if the element we're looking for is smaller than the root node, check to see if it's in the left sub-tree.
+So if the element we're looking for is smaller than the root node, check to see if it's in the left subtree.
-If it's bigger, check to see if it's in the right sub-tree.
+If it's bigger, check to see if it's in the right subtree.

 ```{.haskell:hs}
 treeElem :: (Ord a) => a -> Tree a -> Bool